lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 2. Construct a Hamiltonian that represents your objective function
 3. Construct an initial parameter "guess"
 4. Encode the Hamiltonian into a quantum circuit; run it with the guess and measure the output
-5. Repeat 4 many times to get an estimate of the expectation value of the output, which is in turn an estimate of the "best" value for that particular set of parameters
+5. Repeat step 4 many times to get an estimate of the expectation value of the output, which is in turn an estimate of the "best" value for that particular set of parameters
 6. Modify the guess to try and improve the outcome
 7. Repeat steps 4 to 6 until you're pretty sure you've found the best possible outcome
 8. Output the parameters that produced this best outcome